danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 If something goes "wrong" in the Lambda, we'll log the error and throw a new `Unauthorized` error.
 This will make APIG return a `401 Unauthorized` response back to the caller.
 Note that the thrown error _must_ match the string `'Unauthorized'` _exactly_ for this to work.

 The Lambda will first have to get the bearer token from the `Authorization` request header.
-Create a helper function for that named `getToken` in `src/get-token.js`:
+Create a helper function for that in `src/get-token.js`:

 ```shell
 lambda-authorizers